Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 We have released [one final LTS version](https://github.com/Azure/azure-iot-sdk-java/releases/tag/2022-03-04) of the v1 SDK that we will support like any other LTS release (security bug fixes, some non-security bug fixes as needed), but users are still encouraged to migrate to v2 when they have the chance.
+For more details on LTS releases, see [this document](./readme.md#long-term-support).

 ## Migration Guide